-Corporate Compliance Requirement for a Baseline Audit:
+I. Corporate Compliance Requirement for a Baseline Audit:

 "The Organization may cause to be conducted a baseline claims submission audit following the implementation of this Compliance Plan.
 This baseline audit should examine the claim development and submission process, from client intake through claim submission and payment, and identify elements within the process that may contribute to non-compliance or that may need to be the focus for improving execution.
 This baseline audit should establish a methodology for selecting and examining client records, which may serve as the continuing methodology for future claims submission audits."
-(Corporate Compliance Manual pg.
+(PCE Corporate Compliance Manual pg.
 6, 4 b.)

+II.
 PCE Plans for Baseline Audit:

-As a beginning point for conducting audits, a general baseline audit of our current billing practices will be performed.
-Based on the findings of this audit, we will continue to conduct planned periodic audits and unscheduled audits if the need arises, modifying the scope of these future audits based on the findings of the previous audits to ensure that audits are focusing more specifically on any areas of concern that might be identified.
-The methodology established for selecting and examining records for the baseline audit will be used for all subsequent periodic audits unless reasonable adjustments are needed to address deficiencies discovered in the audit process or circumstances change.
+As a beginning point, a general baseline audit of our current billing practices was performed in the third quarter (July-Sept.) of the 2021 calendar year.
+Based on the findings of this audit, planned periodic audits were established and unscheduled audits conducted if the need arose.
+The scope of these audits was periodically modified based on the findings of the previous audits to ensure that the audits are focusing more specifically on any areas of concern that might be identified.
+The basic methodology established for selecting and examining records for the baseline audit will be used for all subsequent periodic audits unless reasonable adjustments are needed to address deficiencies discovered in the audit process or circumstances change.
 Methodology for selecting and examining records for unscheduled audits due to issues that arise may require adjustment to ensure we are addressing the concern.

-Proposed Audit:
+VI.
+Proposed Audit